syphrose/The-covid-19-data-project/README.md

 ## Setup/Installation Requirements
 * Clone the repo {git clone https://github.com/syphrose/The-covid-19-data-project/tree/masterhttps://github.com/syphrose/ }

-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
-{click the links provided}
+click the links provided
 ## Live link()https://github.com/syphrose/The-covid-19-data-project/tree/master)
 ## Known Bugs
 {API can fail. }
-## Technologies Used
+I used the following technologies;
 HTML
 CSS
 JAVASCRIPT

-{I used Javascript to fetch data and to call out functions and handle DOM manipulation.
+I used Javascript to fetch data and to call out functions and handle DOM manipulation.
 I used CSS to  style the page elements}
 ## Support and contact details
 {I have shared my Email Account as well as Facebook page and Linkedin.}
 ### License